-- 1. Technical and reporting aspects of NCSs described in items 1, 2, and 7 of the NCS Overview above apply to studies performed with preconfigured electrode array(s). - 2.
-95905 may be reported only once per limb studied and cannot be used in conjunction with codes for NCS or H-reflex studies, as indicated in the parenthetical notes following code 95905.
+1. Technical and reporting aspects of NCSs described in items 1, 2, and 7 of the NCS Overview above apply to studies performed with preconfigured electrode array(s).

+2. 95905 may be reported only once per limb studied and cannot be used in conjunction with codes for nerve conduction or H-reflex studies, as indicated in the parenthetical notes following code 95905.

-CPT Codes 95860-95872, 95885-95887: Needle
+CPT Codes 95860-95870: Needle Electromyography Overview

-Electromyography Overview

-- 1. Needle EMG (CPT codes 95860-95870, 95885-95887) is performed to evaluate diseases of the peripheral nervous system and muscle.
+1. Needle EMG (CPT codes 95860-95870) is performed to exclude, diagnose, describe, and follow diseases of the peripheral nervous system and muscle.
 Needle EMG refers to the recording and study of electrical activity of muscle using a needle electrode.
-This portion of the EDX evaluation should always be performed by the physician. - 2.
-A typical EMG examination includes the following: - a.
-Development of a differential diagnosis by the EDX physician, based upon appropriate history and physical examination. - b.
-Completion of indicated NCSs (see above) to evaluate the differential diagnosis and to complement the needle EMG studies. - c.
+This portion of the EDX evaluation should always be performed by the physician.

+2. A typical EMG examination includes the following:

+a.
+Development of a differential diagnosis by the EDX physician, based upon appropriate history and physical examination.

+b.
+Completion of indicated NCSs (see above) to evaluate the differential diagnosis and to complement the needle EMG studies.

+c.
 Needle EMG testing of selected muscles.
-The muscles' electrical activity at rest and during voluntary activation must be evaluated and interpreted.
+This is accomplished by inserting a needle electrode into appropriate muscles, one at a time.
 The needle electrode allows the muscle's electrical characteristics at rest and during activity to be interpreted by the EDX physician.
-This interpretation includes analysis of tracings and the characteristic sounds produced by electrical potentials.
-The final interpretation of the study is a synthesis by the EDX physician of the patient's history, physical examination, and the preceding and following portions of the study. - 3.
-The muscles studied will vary depending upon the differential diagnosis and the ongoing synthesis of new information obtained by the EDX physician while the test is being performed. - 4.
-Needle EMG studies are interpreted in real time, as they are being performed. - 5.
-Normal findings and abnormalities uncovered during the study are documented and interpreted.
+This interpretation includes analysis of oscilloscope tracings and the characteristic sounds produced by electrical potentials.
+The final interpretation of the study is a synthesis by the EDX physician of the patient's history, physical examination, and the preceding and following portions of the study.

+3. The muscles studied will vary depending upon the differential diagnosis and the ongoing synthesis of new information obtained by the EDX physician while the test is being performed.

+4. Needle EMG studies are interpreted in real time, as they are being performed.
+Most electromyographic machines are unable to permanently copy the sounds produced during needle EMG testing.
+In addition, it is difficult and quite expensive to permanently copy needle EMG oscilloscope tracings.
+For this reason, these tracings should not be required.

+5. Normal findings and abnormalities uncovered during the study are documented and interpreted.
 Needle EMG reports should document the muscles tested, and report the presence and type of spontaneous activity, as well as the characteristics of the voluntary unit potentials.
 A final diagnosis, which, in some cases, may be a symptom diagnosis or a diagnosis of normal, is made.

-CPT Codes 95860-95864: Extremity Needle
+CPT Codes 95860-95864: Extremity Needle Electromyography Studies

-Electromyography Studies

-- 1. Use 95860-95864 when no NCSs are performed on the same day. - 2.
-Only 1 unit of service of codes 95860-95864 may be reported per patient for a given examination. - 3.
-One unit includes all muscles tested in a particular extremity or extremities, with or without related paraspinal muscles.
+1. One unit of service, billed with any of the codes, 95860-95864 includes all muscles tested in a particular extremity or extremities, with or without related paraspinal muscles.
 In some instances, evaluation of the paraspinal musculature may either be contraindicated or not feasible.
 Some examples may include but are not limited to: (1) patients with disorders of coagulation or on anticoagulation medications, (2) history of surgery in paraspinal muscles, (3) infection in the paraspinal muscle region, (4) patient refusal, (5) inability to position a ventilator-dependent patient, and (6) diagnosis of a condition which eliminates the need to evaluate paraspinal muscles.